Offices and Programs

-The Women's Center coordinates social, cultural, and political programs focused on women for the Albion College Community.
+The Women’s Center coordinates social, cultural, and political programs focused on women for the Albion College Community.
 The Center also works to develop and disseminate resource materials that help educate the community about ideas and issues that impact and involve women.
-Acknowledge that a key component of feminism is sisterhood, the Center seeks to co-create an environment at Albion in which women can flourish and achieve to their potential.
+Acknowledging that a key component of feminism is sisterhood, the Center seeks to co-create an environment at Albion in which women can flourish and achieve to their potential.

 The Office of the Chaplain celebrates and cultivates religious devotion and spiritual development, and strives to create a welcoming and affirming context for the entire College community.
 The office does this in a variety of ways, such as providing connections between students and religious communities (both on and off campus), hosting interfaith dialogue opportunities, leading Christian unity efforts on campus, supporting students exploring ministry, and offering pastoral care in times of joy and loss.

 In both group and individual settings, Counseling Services provides students a confidential environment to explore concerns related to a variety of issues.
 College is a time of growth and transition and students often attend counseling to address eating concerns, depression, interpersonal relationships, stress management, sexuality, loss and grief, and other concerns.
 Educational programs, consultation on counseling-related topics, and referrals to area mental health resources can be provided as well.
 Counseling Services welcomes students from all backgrounds and embraces a philosophy of respectful diversity.